Jules Verne was born 8 February 1828, and died 24 March 1905

 - Well, I feel that we should always put a little art into what we do.
 It’s better that way.

-Jules Verne is a French author who is often called the father of science fiction.
+Jules Verne was a French author who is often called the father of science fiction.
 He became the second most translated author on earth, writing books about innovations and technological advancements years before they were realities.
 His best known novels are Twenty Thousand Leagues Under The Sea, Journey to the Centre of the Earth, and Around the World in 80 Days.

 Source for Image